-The Independent Directors discussed the performance of the Fund for the one-year, three-year, five-year and ten-year periods ended January 31, 2021.
+The Independent Directors discussed the performance of the Fund for the one-year, three-year, five-year and ten-year periods ended January 31, 2022.
 In assessing the quality of the portfolio management services delivered by the Adviser, the Independent Directors also compared the short-term and long-term performance of the Fund on both an absolute basis and in comparison to a peer group of closed end international funds constructed by data provided by Morningstar, Inc. (the "Morningstar Peer Group").
-The Independent Directors noted that while the Fund produced a negative return for the one-year, three-year, and five-year periods, the Fund produced a positive return for the ten-year period.
-The Independent Directors noted that the Fund's performance was below the Morningstar Peer Group median for the ten-year periods.
+The Independent Directors noted that while the Fund produced negative returns for the one-year and three-year periods, the Fund produced positive returns for the five-year and ten-year periods.
+The Independent Directors noted that the Fund's performance was below the Morningstar Peer Group median for the one-year, three-year, five-year and ten-year periods.
 The Independent Directors concluded that the Fund's performance was satisfactory under current market conditions.
 Although past performance is not a guarantee or indication of future results, the Independent Directors determined that the Fund and its shareholders were likely to benefit from the Adviser's continued management.